-Johanna Carmona is an Associate at Slater Slater Schulman who has dedicated her entire career to advocating for survivors of sexual abuse.
+Johanna Carmona is a Senior Associate at Slater Slater Schulman who has dedicated her entire career to advocating for survivors of sexual abuse.
 As a bilingual professional with experience in criminal and civil law, Johanna is a devoted ally with experience in cases involving sexual assault, child abuse, medical malpractice, and personal injury.

 For Johanna, establishing trust with her clients is essential.
 Survivors of sexual abuse have sustained trauma that can be heavily triggered when reliving the events during litigation.
 Johanna prioritizes providing her clients with tireless support throughout the entire legal process, preparing them for possible outcomes, and answering all questions along the way.
 Dedicated to giving survivors a voice, she frequently represents clients through the Child Victims Act of New York State– survivors who have been silenced for far too long.